-Las Vegas is one of the most well-known and popular cities in the United States.
-However, most people know it for the gambling tables and star-studded concerts.
-As exciting as The Strip can be, it is a very expensive, crowded, and flashy place that is aimed more towards tourists and entirely avoided by the locals.
-Most visitors are not aware of all the excellent locations that are hidden in Vegas and kept secret by the locals.
+Las Vegas is one of the most well-known cities in the United States; however, most people know it for the gambling tables and star-studded concerts.
+As exciting as the Las Vegas Strip can be, it is aimed towards tourists and avoided by the locals.
+Here’s a list of 7 places locals hang out in Las Vegas.

 The Park on Fremont is famously known for its exceptional brunch, crazy art, and taxidermy.
 It also has a fantastic backyard patio oasis to admire.
-Corduroy is another place you can visit that is themed like a rock ‘n ‘ roll style bar that is made to attract photographers.
-There is also the Downtown Container Park, a shopping and entertainment complex developed entirely out of shipping containers (making it the first of its kind in the U.S.) with events, live entertainment, and cool bars such as Bin 702 and Oak and Ivy.
+Corduroy is themed like a rock ‘n ‘ roll style bar that is made to attract photographers.
+There is also the Downtown Container Park, a shopping and entertainment complex developed entirely out of shipping containers (making it the first of its kind in the U.S.) with events, live entertainment, and cool bars such as Bin 702 and Oak & Ivy.
 Don’t forget to take a picture with the giant metal fire-breathing mantis out front.

-If you are traveling with your lover and want to take them to a superb spot for a date, then consider checking out Lake Las Vegas.
-Located about 20 miles east of the Strip is Lake Las Vegas and offers you excellent seasonal activities and pleasant dining options for couples seeking to spend some quality time together.
+If you are traveling with your lover and want to take them to a superb spot for a date, consider checking out Lake Las Vegas.
+Located about 20 miles east of the Strip is Lake Las Vegas.
+They offer excellent seasonal activities and pleasant dining options for couples seeking to spend quality time together.
 During the summer, you can rent a pedal boat for romantic sunset cruises around the lake.

-When winter comes around, you can ice skate around the public rink, which opens when the weather starts to become colder.
+When winter comes around, you can ice skate around the public rink.
 Several restaurants offer lakeside dining with quiet tables looking out across the water.
-A personal recommendation is Mimi and Coco Bistro.
-This place offers a fantastic setting night on the lake with French artwork that makes a romantic atmosphere that you both can enjoy.
-The wine selection is also excellent.
+A personal recommendation is Mimi & Coco Bistro.
+This place offers a fantastic setting right on the lake with French artwork that makes a romantic atmosphere that you both can enjoy.

-Once you are done with dinner, you can take a walk around the expansive grounds and pay a visit to the Rocky Mountain Chocolate Factory for some delicious treats before heading back to your hotel.
+Once you are done with dinner, take a walk around the expansive grounds and pay a visit to the Rocky Mountain Chocolate Factory for delicious treats before heading back to your hotel.

-All sorts of people travel to Red Rock Canyon to specifically climb the many challenging routes in this area.
+All sorts of people travel to Red Rock Canyon to specifically climb the many challenging routes.
 In March, the Red Rock Rendezvous happens.
-It is one of the largest climbing festivals in the world.
+It is not only one of the most popular Las Vegas festivals, it is one of the largest climbing festivals in the world.
 It has become such a popular climbing attraction that world-famous climber Alex Hannold moved here because of the year-round climbing opportunities offered in Red Rock and Mount Charleston.